-- any of the 1-5 parts of a UDG address range specification (separated by and x) - the part of a UDG specification after the comma that follows the address range - any of the 1-5 parts of a mask address range specification (separated by and x) - the part of a mask specification after the comma that follows the address range
+- any of the 1-5 parts of a UDG, mask or attribute address range specification (separated by and x) - the part of a UDG or mask specification after the comma that follows the address range

 If fname contains an image path ID replacement field (e.g. {ScreenshotImagePath}/udgs), the corresponding parameter value from the [Paths] section will be substituted.